 - Sales and promotions

-As a first step you would need to set up your own small business website regardless of your business type, but beyond that each business has its own unique requirements.
+As a first step, you would need to set up your own website for small business regardless of your business type, but beyond that each business has its own unique requirements.

 Here are Top 10 lucrative online small business options for women entrepreneurs in the USA.

 Technical services are not just the domain of men.
 More and more women are offering technical and technology services online.
 If you already have the certifications or have the inclination to learn web design, graphic design, logo design, or software development, then setting up an online small business that offers these services, including website development packages for small business, could be a great opportunity for you.